Dwelling Coverage Explained: How Much Do You Really Need?

 What Dwelling Coverage Does NOT Cover

-Personal belongings (furniture, electronics, clothes) fall under Coverage C. Detached structures like a fence or standalone garage are covered under Coverage B. Standard dwelling coverage also excludes flood and earthquake damage — those require separate policies.
-Learn more about flood insurance exclusions.
+Personal belongings (furniture, electronics, clothes) fall under Coverage C. Detached structures like a fence or standalone garage are covered under Coverage B. Standard dwelling coverage also excludes flood and earthquake damage, which require separate policies.

-For condo owners, Coverage A under an HO-6 policy covers only the interior components you're personally responsible for — like interior walls, flooring, and fixtures — while the association's master policy handles the building shell.
+For condo owners, Coverage A under an HO-6 policy covers only the interior components you're personally responsible for (interior walls, flooring, and fixtures), while the association's master policy handles the building shell.
+If you're not sure your overall protection is adequate, our guide on how much home insurance coverage you really need walks through every coverage type in detail.

 Trusted by Thousands